Engagement Maximization: Omitted Proofs for

 Therefore, $J^{0}(\bar{q}^{0})$ is bounded above by the following relaxed problem:

-Since $H$ is strictly convex, the relaxed problem is solved by $\pi^{*}$ with support $\left\{ q^{1},q^{2}\right\} $ (such $\pi^{*}$ is unique).
+Suppose $G$ is affine on $[q^1,q^2]$, then the principal is completely indifferent between any strategy; hence, the agent optimal strategy is optimal for the principal as well.
+If $G$ is not affine on $[q^1,q^2]$, the relaxed problem is solved by $\pi^{*}$ with support $\left\{ q^{1},q^{2}\right\} $ (such $\pi^{*}$ is unique).
 By \citet{hebert2019rational}, there exists a Gaussian process that implements $\pi^{*}$ and satisfies the information constraint.
-Note that this Gaussian process also implements the agent maximal continuation payoff (the upper concave hull of $\widehat{u}(q)-\frac{\bar{\kappa}}{\chi}(H(q)-H(q_{t}))$) for every interim belief; hence, it is incentive compatible. \end{proof}
+Note that this Gaussian process also implements the agent maximal continuation payoff (the upper concave hull of $\widehat{u}(q)-\frac{ \kappa }{\chi}(H(q)-H(q_{t}))$) for every interim belief; hence, it is incentive compatible. \end{proof}